andyw8/andyw8.github.io/hire_me.md

 [Contact Me](contact) for my availability and rates.

-Below are examples of some of the area I can advise on:
+Below are examples of some of the areas I can advise on:

 ### Test-driven Development